OpticVerdict Independent optics reviews

 Focal plane First focal plane (FFP) First focal plane (FFP)

-Reticle EBR-2C MOA EBR-7C (MOA or MRAD)
+Reticle EBR-2C MOA EBR-7C (MOA in stock, MRAD on backorder)

 Illumination None Yes, 11 settings